Force over Distance: Chapter 9

 “Yeah, good point,” Eli said.

 “How’d your talk with McKay go?”

 “Which do you want first, the bad news, the terrible news, or the silver lining?”

 “Okay.
 We'll go with the bad news, which is: they’ve figured out how the stones work.
 It involves quantum entanglement.
 Are you familiar with that at all?”

 Young shook his head.

 “It’s a way to transfer information instantaneously over large distances.
 The details aren't important.
-The key thing here is that when you exchange consciousness—es, or whatever, that interaction leaves a quantum ‘imprint’ on you.”
-Eli paused, to make sure Young was following him.
+The key thing here is that when you exchange consciousnesses—es, or whatever, that interaction leaves a quantum ‘imprint’ on you.”
+Eli paused, to make sure Young was following.
 “They've created a workaround that allows someone on Earth, using the Earth-based terminal, to recapture an interaction with a person they've previously switched with.”